Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes: Proxy Results Can be Misleading

+\para{Estimation Error Analysis.} We study the error of proxy disparity and give practical guidelines implied by analysis.

-\para{Estimation Error Analysis.} Intuitively, the estimation error of directly measured noisy fairness metrics is dependent on the error of the auxiliary model $g$.
-Recall $\vp$, $\tilde\vp$, $\mT$ and $\mT_k$ are clean prior, noisy prior, global transition matrix, and local transition matrix defined in Sec.~\ref{sec:pre}.
+Intuitively, the estimation error of proxy disparity depends on the error of the proxy model $g$.
+Recall $\vp$, $\tilde\vp$, $\mT$ and $\mT_k$ are clean prior, noisy prior, global transition matrix, and local transition matrix.
 Denote by $\bm\mLambda_{\tilde \vp}$ and $\bm\mLambda_{\vp}$ the square diagonal matrices constructed from $\tilde \vp$ and $\vp$.
-We formally prove the upper bound of estimation error in the directly measured metrics in Theorem~\ref{thm:baseline_error} (See Appendix~\ref{app:theo1} for the proof).
+We formally prove the upper bound of estimation error for the directly measured metrics in Theorem~\ref{thm:baseline_error} (See Appendix~\ref{app:theo1} for the proof).